-- HACSB will perform a full recertification to examine family income and composition once every three years for elderly-only fixed-income families, and once every two years for all other families.
-No PHA-initiated updates will take place during the years between full recertifications. - An elderly-only fixed-income family is defined as having no members under the age of 57 AND having at least 90 percent of its income from fixed sources.
+HACSB will perform a full recertification to examine household income and composition once every three years for elderly-only fixed-income household, and once every two years for all other households.
+No PHA-initiated updates will take place during the years between full recertifications.